If you have a question that isn’t answered here, you can contact us for assistance via the enquiry form.

 What’s the difference between RSL NSW, RSL sub-Branches and RSL Clubs?

-RSL NSW and its sub-Branches are a charity, whereas RSL Clubs are not.
+RSL NSW and its sub-Branches are a member-based charity, whereas RSL Clubs are not.

 RSL NSW is a branch of the Returned & Services League of Australia.
-There are more than 315 sub-Branches across the state, which are supported by staff at ANZAC House in Sydney, who play a coordinating, planning, and administrative role for RSL NSW as a whole.
+There are more than 315 sub-Branches across the state, which are supported by staff at ANZAC House in Sydney, who play a coordination, planning and administrative role for RSL NSW as a whole.

 RSL Clubs are commercial entities that typically operate licensed premises and are governed by different legislation to charities.

-Some sub-Branches may hold meetings or events at their local RSL or Services Club but they are completely separate entities.
+Some sub-Branches may hold meetings or events at their local Club but they remain completely separate entities.

 Does RSL NSW earn money from clubs and pokies?